-Let's assume we have the following lookup file and given the field conn\state in an event we would like to add a corresponding ingestion-time field called action bro\conn\state.csv action,"conn\state","conn\state\meaning" dropped,S0,"Connection attempt seen, no reply." allowed,S1,"Connection established, not terminated." allowed,SF,"Normal establishment and termination." blocked,REJ,"Connection attempt rejected." allowed,S2,"Connection established and close attempt by originator seen (but no reply from r allowed,S3,"Connection established and close attempt by responder seen (but no reply from or allowed,RST0,"Connection established, originator aborted (sent a RST)." allowed,RSTR,"Established, responder aborted." dropped,RSTOS0,"Originator sent a SYN followed by a RST, we never saw a SYN-ACK from the res dropped,RSTRH,"Responder sent a SYN followed by a RST, we never saw a SYN from the (purp dropped,SH,"Originator sent a SYN followed by a FIN, we never saw a SYN ACK from the responc dropped,SHR,"Responder sent a SYN ACK followed by a FIN, we never saw a SYN from the originc allowed,OTH,"No SYN seen, just midstream traffic (a 'partial connection' that was not later
+Let's assume we have the following lookup file and given the field conn\state in an event we would like to add a corresponding ingestion-time field called action bro\conn\state.csv

+''' action, "conn_state", "conn_state_meaning" dropped, S0, "Connection attempt seen, no reply." allowed, S1, "Connection established, not terminated." allowed, SF, "Normal establishment and termination." blocked, REJ, "Connection attempt rejected." allowed, S2, "Connection established and close attempt by originator seen (but no reply from resallowed, S3, "Connection established and close attempt by responder seen (but no reply from originator, "Connection established, originator aborted (sent a RST)." allowed, RSTO, "Connection established, originator aborted (sent a RST)." allowed, RSTR, "Established, responder aborted." dropped, RSTOSO, "Originator sent a SYN followed by a RST, we never saw a SYN-ACK from the responder dropped, SHR, "Responder sent a SYN ACK followed by a FIN, we never saw a SYN ACK from the responder dropped, SHR, "Responder sent a SYN ACK followed by a FIN, we never saw a SYN from the originator allowed, OTH, "No SYN seen, just midstream traffic (a 'partial connection' that was not later cl '''